Reolink Debuts 16MP Wi-Fi Camera & Continuous Recording Battery Cam Series At CES 2025

 the

-Altas PT Ultra, an industry-leading 4K continuous recording battery camera.
+Altas PT Ultra, an industry-leading 4K continuous recording battery camera with a 360° blindspot-free view.
 Since the product's release, the company has continued striving for excellence, extending the recording time from 96-hours on a single charge to 24/7 - perfectly meeting users' demand for around-the-clock protection.

 24-hour continuous recording per day for up to 7 days, thanks to an innovative low power consumption solution.
 When paired with a solar panel, it ensures continuous recording around the clock without the need of manually recharging[1].

-To learn more about Reolink and its new products, please visit its booth at Venetian, A-D, 52747 during CES 2025.
+To learn more about Reolink and its new products, please visit its booth at Venetian Expo, Hall A-D 52747 during CES 2025.
 For more information, please visit: .

 About Reolink